forwards/surveys-public/survey-forms/latinamerica2020/latinamerica2020_survey_questions_EN.md

 * Self-taught (digital material)
 * Self-taught (printed material)

-### 25) Indicate your degree of agreement with the following sentences, being 1 "In total disagreement" and 5 "Totally agree"
+### 25) Indicate your degree of agreement with the following sentences, 1 being "In total disagreement" and 5 being "Totally agree"

 (1 option per phrase)
 * Learning to use R was easy for me
 * The English language was a barrier to learning and solving mistakes
 * Error messages are difficult to interpret
-* The hardest thing in learnning R was mastering the use of packages
+* The hardest thing in learning R was mastering the use of packages
 * It was easy to find appropriate packages to use
 * I found the language syntax difficult
 * Being part of the community helped me solve problems